#AD This living room feature is a collaborative post.

 Less is more.

 Then, it’s time to get down to the grafting, so roll up those sleeves and get painting!
-Redecorating your bathroom, click here, designing an office, click here.
+Redecorating your bathroom and need ideas, click here, designing a home office and want inspiration, click here.
 Also, why not check out our ‘4 budget ideas to overhaul your garden space’ as kerb appeal is important too!

 Do you have any decorating tips?
 Or had any DIY disasters?
 Would you rather pay a handyman to do it?